danielduarte/xml2json-canonical/README.md

 ```JavaScript
 const json = toJson(xml, 'simple');
 ```
-Similar to 'compact' but purely canonical, which makes easier to process, being sure that all fields are always present, and they are always of the same type.
+Similar to `'compact'` but purely canonical, which makes it easier to process.

-Here're some details:
+This profile ensures that all fields are always present, and they are always of the same type:

-- If an element does not have attributes, the field `attrs` is included anyways as `attrs: {}`.
+- Even when an element does not have attributes, the field `attrs` is present as `attrs: {}`.
-- If an element does not have children nodes, the field `content` is included anyways as `content: [],`.
+- Even when an element does not have children nodes, the field `content` is present as `content: [],`.
-- If an element has only one child, it is returned in the field `contect` in an array (the same as if it would have many).
-So, instead of `content: { ... the node ... }`, it returns `content: [{ ... the node ... }]`.
+- Even when an element has a single child, it is returned in the field `content` as an array element.
+So, instead of `content: { ... the node... }`, the result is `content: [{ ... the node... }]`.
-- Text nodes are not returned simple as a string like `'some text'`, but they are returned as a canonical node like `{ type: 'text', content: 'some text' }`.
+- Text nodes are always returned as canonical nodes like `{ type: 'text', content: 'some text' }` instead of returning a string like `'some text'`.

 > Output:
 ```JavaScript